Ocean Alliance: History

-During the 1990s, Ocean Alliance established that the way to save whales would be to show them to the world, and they became involved in over forty documentaries including In the Company of Whales and the IMAX film Whales.
+During the 1990s, Ocean Alliance established that whales could be saved by publicizing them to the world, and they became involved in over forty documentaries including In the Company of Whales and the IMAX film Whales.

 In the late 1990s, Ocean Alliance became increasingly concerned about pollution in our oceans, and how little was being done to study this pollution and bring it to light.
-From 2000–2005, under the leadership of CEO Dr. Iain Kerr, Ocean Alliance launched the Voyage of the Odyssey, which provided the first ever global data set on pollution in the oceans.
+From 2000 to 2005, under the leadership of Iain Kerr, Ocean Alliance launched the Voyage of the Odyssey, which provided the first global data set on ocean pollution.
 This project lasted five years and spanned the entire planet.
-In the executive summary of the program, Roger Payne states that, "The Voyage of the Odyssey has proven irrefutably that ocean life is becoming polluted to unacceptable levels by metals and human-made contaminants."
+In its executive summary, Roger Payne stated that, "The Voyage of the Odyssey has proven irrefutably that ocean life is becoming polluted to unacceptable levels by metals and human-made contaminants."

 In 2010 the Deepwater Horizon oil rig exploded, releasing approximately 5 million barrels of oil into the Gulf of Mexico.
 In response, Ocean Alliance spent five years in the Gulf of Mexico, studying the impacts of the oil spill on marine life.
 This work culminated in the publication of dozens of academic papers and reports.

-In 2013, Ocean Alliance CEO Dr. Iain Kerr recognised an emerging technology that could hold the key to the future of whale research and conservation: drones.
-This marked a shift in Ocean Alliance’s approach to whale conservation, as they focused their efforts on facilitating and accelerating the use of drones in whale science.
+In 2013, Kerr recognized an emerging technology that could hold the key to the future of whale research and conservation: drones.
+This marked a shift in Ocean Alliance's approach to whale conservation, as they focused their efforts on facilitating and accelerating the use of drones in whale science.
 This was carried out under the belief that drones have great potential in whale science and conservation.

 Since then, drones have become increasingly common tools in whale science.
-Ocean Alliance’s SnotBot program, and more recently their tagging program, have been at the forefront of this drone emergence.
+Ocean Alliance's SnotBot program, and more recently their tagging program, have been at the forefront of this drone emergence.